 It is not sufficient to tell your tutor that you want to withdraw from your module.
 You need to confirm your intentions to the Student Registration and Enquiry Service or by phone on 0845 300 6090 so that you can be correctly advised of your fee liability.

 The OU operates on a ‘pay in advance’ basis.
 Your module fee does not just relate to the tutorial support that you receive after you start the module.
 It covers the cost of developing and producing the academic content of the module, the module materials and associated postage costs, the cost of contracting tutors and providing online resources to support your studies.
 All these costs are incurred before you start studying and when you register you agree to become liable for your full module fee.

 We are aware that people sell OU assignments on eBay, but unfortunately we can't always identify them from the information provided on the sale site.
-If we can positively identify them as an OU student the matter is referred to the Director of the student’s regional or national centre for appropriate action in accordance with the Code of Practice for Student Discipline (PDF, 99KB).
+If we can positively identify them as an OU student the matter is referred to the Vice Chancellor's delegate for appropriate action in accordance with the Code of Practice for Student Discipline (PDF, 99KB).
 Where the student is not identifiable a message is sent to the seller via eBay, warning them that they are in breach of the University student regulations and possibly of copyright law.